inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 - **Make a scientific contribution in a limited time frame**
 - Precise estimation is the key
   - How fast can you do with your current skill?
   - How long does it take to learn the new skill?
-	- How fast can you do if you got the new skill?
+  - How fast can you do if you got a new skill?

 ---